foureyes/csci-ua.0003-fall2020-001/syllabus.markdown

 <div class="panel-heading">Grading</div>
 <div class="panel-body" markdown="block">

+Your grade in this course will be determined based on the items below.
+Note that the following rubric serves as a guideline for how grades will be calculated. __The final percentage allotted to each category is at the instructor’s discretion.__

 * 40%: 10 Programming Assignments
 * 10%: 8-10 online quizzes (taken from home)
 * 20%: Midterm